-Sound effect #3 is someone speaking in another language-Swahili.
-Swahili is the main language spoken in this area of the world.
+Sound effect #3 is someone speaking in another language-Swahili (the primary language of those who live around Mount Kilimanjaro).

 Sound effect #4 is the trumpet of an elephant.
-The big-eared African elephant is the largest land animal and lives freely only in Africa.
+The big-eared African elephant is the largest land animal alive today and lives freely only in Africa.